 - Do not remove contact lenses unless there is sudden swelling or you have suffered a chemical injury.

-If you suspect you have a foreign object in your eye or are attempting to help someone who has one, take the following preliminary steps before initiating any home care:
+If you suspect you have a foreign object in your eye, or you’re helping someone who has one, take the following steps before starting any home care:

 - Wash your hands.